ReSqAr/kcb/README.md

 # kcb

-Python helper to execute bash scripts inside KDEConnect's sftp mount.
+Python helper to execute bash scripts inside KDEConnect's sshfs mount.
 The main motivation behind this helper is to backup my smartphone's photos and Whatsapp folders with a single command and without resorting to a file manager.